Dibyabha/hsi-cc/README.md

 # Usage
 ## Load Data

 In our work, we have used two publicly available datasets: Pavia University and Salinas Valley.
-To download the datasets, go to the link https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes.
+To download the datasets, go to the link [Link](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes).
 After downloading, in the directory create two folders: Dataset and Figures.
 The overview of the directory structure should be:

--**Dataset** : Contains the downloaded datasets (in .mat format) along with ground truths -**Figures** : Includes the generated figures and plots -**PA** : For Pavia University
+-**Dataset** : Contains the downloaded datasets (in .mat format) along with ground truths

+-**Figures** : Includes the generated figures and plots

+  -**PA** : For Pavia University

   -**SA** : For Salinas Valley

+## Execute the Band Selection Process

+To execute the files, follow these steps:

+1. Run visual.py

+2. Run corr.py

+3. Run prop.py

+Additionally, if needed run pca.py

 # Support
 Feel free to contact : dibyabhadeb@gmail.com